rayguna/photogram-associations/README.md

 end
 ```

-Here is the explanation:
-- One actor has many characters.
-- Associate each character with the corresponding movie.
+- In the above code, each actor is associated with the corresponding movie through each character.
-- The above command allows you to locate the movie the actor has acted.

 ***